PennLINC/qsirecon/docs/building_pipelines.rst

       - gqi_scalars
       software: qsirecon

-By listing the names of the scalar-producing nodes in the ``"scalars_from"`` field you will end up with the scalars in both subject native and template space in the output directory for each node that produces the scalars.
+By listing the names of the scalar-producing workflows in the ``"scalars_from"`` field you will end up with the scalars in both subject native and template space in the output directory for each workflow that produces the scalars.

 .. _scalars_to_bundles: